juliogarciape/kick-dl/README.md

 ## License :scroll:

-Copyright © 2024 Julio Cesar Garcia
+Copyright :copyright: 2024 Julio Cesar Garcia

 This project is licensed under the GNU General Public License v3.0.
 See the [LICENSE](LICENSE) file for more details.